Herzog (video game): Units

 AAM (Anti Aircraft Missile)-Carrier - AAM-Carriers are medium speed moving units that are not equipped to attack ground units.
 Instead, they are armed with a finite number of homing missiles that can seek and attack the enemy Land-Armor on the ground and in the air.
 They are the only other unit that can attack the Land-Armor in the air besides another Land-Armor.
 The Land-Armor can carry one AAM-Carrier at a time, and upon pressing the fire button, the Land-Armor can unleash the entire payload of homing missiles the AAM-Carrier is holding.

 Side Car - Side Cars are lightweight, inexpensive, motorcycle units that are fast and can reach the enemy base quickly.
 They also have a higher rate of fire than other units and can do damage a little faster.
 Their downside is that they have a low tolerance for damage.
 The Land-Armor can carry one Side Car at a time.

 Antitank-Gun - Antitank-Guns are ground turrets that must first be placed by the Land-Armor, then they attack enemies from that position.
 Although they are expensive and unable to move without assistance, they are very durable and have a high rate of fire, making them ideal to take out tanks as the name suggests, or to defend bases.
 The Land-Armor can carry one Antitank-Gun at a time.

 Grand-Slam - Being the most expensive unit next to the Land-Armor, the Grand-Slam missile is very powerful.
 It travels across the battleground very slowly, and if it successfully reaches the opposing base, it automatically destroys it with 100 percent damage.
 The Grand-Slam can't be seen or interacted with on the graphical area and can only be seen as a blip on the radar (the game will flash a warning when a Grand-Slam is launched).
 The only way to destroy a Grand-Slam is to send another Grand-Slam to collide with it on the opposite end of its path.

 As a final note, the player can only have a maximum of 50 units out on the battleground at a time.

 Version differences

-The MSX2 and Sharp X1 versions of the game are largely identical, featuring nine cities to fight over.
-The PC-88 version has different visuals, different renditions of the game's music tracks, and only five contested cities.
+The MSX2 version of the game features nine cities to fight over.
+The PC-88 and Sharp X1 versions have different visuals and only five contested cities.
 The AI scripts between the two versions also differ slightly.